Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/README.md

 # Adobe Experience Platform Identity
-The Adobe Experience Platform Identity mobile extension enables identity management from your mobile app when using the [Adobe Experience Platform](../mobile-core/README.md) and the [Edge Network extension](../adobe-edge/README.md).
+The Adobe Experience Platform Identity mobile extension enables identity management from your mobile app when using the [Adobe Experience Platform Mobile SDK](../mobile-core/README.md) and the [Edge Network extension](../adobe-edge/README.md).

 ## Add the AEP Identity extension to your app